-The USC10G4 features continuous-loop storage with overwrite.
-Once the unit's storage has been fully utilized, it will overwrite the oldest captured data with the newest.
+The USC10G3 features continuous-loop storage with overwrite.
+As the unit records and after it has passed its first 24 TB of data, it will overwrite the oldest captured data with the newest.
 When this occurs, the overwritten data become irrecoverable.
-To avoid losing important data, we advise downloading data on a regular basis.
+To avoid losing important data, it is recommended that you download data from the unit on a regular basis.